egoschema/EgoSchema/benchmarking/mPLUG-Owl/README.md

 ### Step 3: Frame Preparation using `framing.ipynb`

-1. Open `framing.ipynb`:
+1. Open `framing.ipynb` or `framing.py`:
     - Set `EGOSCHEMA_FOLDER` to the path of the EgoSchema dataset.
     - Define the number of frames you wish to extract by adjusting the `frames` variable.

-2. Running `framing.ipynb` will create a directory named `frame_{number of frames}`.
+2. Running `framing.ipynb` or `framing.py`will create a directory named `frame_{number of frames}`.
 Inside, you'll find subdirectories corresponding to each video.
 Each subdirectory houses a certain number of frames extracted from its associated video.

 ### Step 4: Execute the Benchmark Script